samizdatco/skia-canvas/README.md

 #### `toBuffer(format, {page, density, quality, outline})`

 Node [`Buffer`][Buffer] objects containing various image formats can be created by passing either a format string like `"svg"` or a mime-type like `"image/svg+xml"`.
+An ‘@’ suffix can be added to the format string to specify a pixel-density (for instance, `"jpg@2x"`).
 The optional arguments behave the same as in the `saveAs` method.

 #### `toDataURL(format, {page, density, quality, outline})`